 If you're a beginner, aquariums like the one pictured above may seem like they're out of reach, but—given some patience and the right knowledge—you'll be quickly on your way to creating beautiful scenes like that in your aquarium.
-We have put together a list of our favorite aquarium plants for beginners (Java Moss is our top pick) to help you.
+We have put together a list of the best freshwater aquarium plants for beginners.

-While most plants aren't as sensitive as fish when it comes to water parameters, you'll still need to provide some basic needs for plants to flourish.
-Mainly: light (Here is our: LED Aquarium Lighting Guide which you might find helpful), nutrients, and CO2.
+While most aquarium plants aren't as sensitive as fish when it comes to water parameters, you'll still need to provide some basic needs for plants to flourish.
+Mainly: light, nutrients, and CO2.
 This is true of all plants, but when you're growing live plants in an aquarium, it's even more important.

-Getting these three aspects right will guarantee great plant growth in your aquarium, and you'll find yourself doing regular trimming and maintenance on thriving plants (this is a good aquascaping toolkit) within a few weeks!
-If you need some help trimming and maintaining plants correctly then check out our trimming guide here.
+Getting these three aspects right will guarantee great plant growth in your planted aquarium, and you'll find yourself doing regular trimming and maintenance on thriving plants within a few weeks!
+(If you need some help trimming and maintaining aquarium plants correctly then check out our trimming guide here).

-These plants are proven to be hard to kill, and tolerable to a variety of water conditions.
-If this is your first planted tank, you can't go wrong with these plants for freshwater aquariums:
+These live aquarium plants are proven to be hard to kill, and tolerable to a variety of water conditions.
+If this is your first planted tank, you can't go wrong with these aquatic plants for freshwater aquariums:

-This is the most common plant you'll see in aquariums.
+Java Moss is the most common live aquarium plant you'll see in aquariums.
 It literally grows like a weed.
 While it thrives when given pressurized CO2, it also grows relatively quickly in medium light conditions.
-It's usually trimmed early & often to maintain a sort of 'carpet' across the bottom of the aquarium.
+Java Moss is usually trimmed early & often to maintain a sort of 'carpet' across the bottom of the aquarium.